 The first legend has been named for Jean-Pierre Wimille.
 Wimille helped Bugatti win two victories at Le Mans.
 The Bugatti ‘Legend Jean-Pierre Wimille’ will make its debut at the 2013 Pebble Beach Concours d’Elegance taking place in California next month.

 The winning race car from 1937 is the inspiration behind the design of the Bugatti Legend “Jean-Pierre Wimille.”
-For the historic race the 57G Tank appeared in the racing blue finish that habitually identified French racing cars.
-Accordingly, this Vitesse now shines in blue clear-coated carbon fibre and a light Wimille Bleu paintwork finish.
+For the historic race, the 57G Tank appeared in the racing blue finish that habitually identified French racing cars.
+Accordingly, this Vitesse now shines in blue clear-coated carbon fiber and a light Wimille Bleu paintwork finish.

 Achim Anscheidt, chief designer at Bugatti explained the reason behind keeping the same color scheme as original ” The materials and colours selected, as well as a host of details, all reference the essential characteristics of the classic models driven by those figures to whom our edition pays homage.”